freschri/data-on-eks/website/docs/gen-ai/inference/GPUs/nvidia-triton-yolo-gpu.md

 kubectl port-forward svc/kube-prometheus-stack-grafana 8080:80 -n monitoring
 ```

-To access it, use the `admin` user name, and the output of the following command, as password:
+To access it, open `http://localhost:8080` with your browser, use the `admin` user name, and the output of the following command, as password:

 ```bash
 aws secretsmanager get-secret-value --secret-id $(terraform output grafana_secret_name | tr -d \") --region $AWS_REGION --query "SecretString" --output text